md-nobin/100_Days_of_Python/README.md

 ## Day 11

-Today i review all of my previous concept and i apply them in my Blackjack project.
+Today I review all of my previous concept and i apply them in my Blackjack project.

 About my project : Blackjack Strategy